XguihuaX/llm_project/README.md

   3:Model selection: Conducted experiments with models such as llama2, llama:7b, and gemma:2b.

-  4：Quantifying performance：When selecting the optimal parameters, a small amount of data has been manually annotated in order to quantify performance.
+  4：Quantifying performance:When selecting the optimal parameters, a small amount of data has been manually annotated in order to quantify performance.
 The labels and
     answers under different parameters are then provided to ChatGPT4 for scoring based on relevance and accuracy (0-10), where higher scores indicate stronger
     correlation.**（Actually, it's possible to use an API for batch processing, and here I'm just demonstrating the approach to quantifying parameter performance）**